 Cloud proxies and VPNs

 When you use a cloud hosted proxy or VPN solution, the IP address Azure AD uses while evaluating a policy is the IP address of the proxy.
-The X-Forwarded-For (XFF) header that contains the users public IP address is not used because there is no validation that it comes from a trusted source, so would present a method for faking an IP address.
+The X-Forwarded-For (XFF) header that contains the user’s public IP address isn't used because there's no validation that it comes from a trusted source, so would present a method for faking an IP address.

-When a cloud proxy is in place, a policy that is used to require a domain joined device can be used, or the inside corpnet claim from AD FS.
+When a cloud proxy is in place, a policy that is used to require a hybrid Azure AD joined device can be used, or the inside corpnet claim from AD FS.